VoluntasTua/scripture-study-guide/README.md

 Every year we will try to cover one or more texts deemed sacred from a tradition other than those listed above.
 These might include sacred texts that originated outside the Asian continent \(such as Africa, Europe, or the Americas\), texts that are less than 1000 years old \(such as the Book of Mormon or the Gospel of Sri Ramakrishna\), or texts of other minority religions not represented above \(such as Zoroastrianism\).

+## On Translation

+Needless to say, most of us must approach most \(if not all\) of these texts in translation.
+So then the question arises: which translation to use?
+There is no definitive answer to this question.
+The short answer is: several.
+Some translations are objectively better than others, but no translation is perfect.
+Each translation is, to a certain extent, an interpretation.
+For the purposes of this course, I will prefer translations that are freely available online though I may make recommendations for translations that I particularly like even if they are not free.